Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Introduction

 \paragraph{Compositional Transformations} For a prompt that involves multiple interdependent steps of reasoning, a \emph{compositional transformation} consists of replacing some intermediate step with the model's output to the previous step.
 In the previous example, if the LLM outputs the response ``\emph{Everything Everywhere All At Once}'' to the prompt ``What is the best movie of 2022?,'' then the prompt ``What is the runtime of \emph{Everything Everywhere All At Once}?'' is a compositional transformation of ``What is the runtime of the best movie of 2022?''
-Consistency over compositional transformations is also important for logically valid multi-step reasoning -- without it, the LLM may give contradictory direct responses to different multi-step prompts that are in fact querying for the same thing.
+(See Figure \ref{fig:method}.)
+Consistency over compositional transformations is also important for logically valid multi-step reasoning when the LLM must give a direct response -- without it, the LLM may give contradictory direct responses to different multi-step prompts that are in fact querying for the same thing.

 In this work, we investigate the degree to which LLMs are self-consistent on these prompt transformations across a variety of tasks.
-We show empirically that pre-trained language models demonstrate low consistency rates on both hypothetical transformations (Section \ref{sec:hypothetical-consistency}) and compositional transformations (Section \ref{sec:compositional-consistency}), across four model sizes and four tasks.
+We formalize our definitions of hypothetical and compositional consistency (Section \ref{sec:consistency-definitions-formal}) and show empirically that a wide range of pre-trained language models demonstrate low consistency rates on both hypothetical transformations (Section \ref{sec:hypothetical-consistency}) and compositional transformations (Section \ref{sec:compositional-consistency}).